Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 Elegant tea setup with kettle and mugs on wooden tray

-The Breville Smart Kettle is the most feature-complete kettle in Australia.
-Five temperature presets (80°C, 85°C, 90°C, 95°C, 100°C) cover every hot drink from green tea to black tea.
-The Keep Warm function holds your selected temperature for 20 minutes — so if you get distracted, the water is still at the right temperature when you come back.
-Soft-open lid, quiet boil, brushed stainless steel — everything the Soft Top Luxe offers, plus temperature control.
+The Breville Smart Kettle is the most feature-complete kettle in this guide.
+Five temperature presets cover every hot drink from green tea to black tea, and the Keep Warm function holds your selected temperature for over 10 minutes — so if you get distracted, the water is still close to the right temperature when you come back.
+Soft-open lid, cordless base and a thermal-shock-resistant clear glass body let you watch the water boil, which is a genuine point of difference from the stainless Soft Top Luxe above.
+One honest correction from an earlier version of this guide: we previously referred to this kettle by an older model number; the current Amazon AU listing is the BKE840CLR, and this guide's price and specs now match that exact listing.

-• Pros: 5 temperature presets, Keep Warm for 20 minutes, soft-open lid, quiet boil, brushed stainless steel, 1.7L capacity, backlit temperature buttons
+• Pros: 5 temperature presets, Keep Warm function, soft-open lid, clear glass body, 1.7L capacity, cordless base with cord storage

 • Best for: Tea enthusiasts, pour-over coffee makers, new parents preparing formula, and anyone who wants precise temperature control with Breville build quality